Family Volunteering in India

 LArrangements for Family Volunteers in India:

-During the volunteering program, all project travel will be taken care of and we can also provide daily meals (this includes breakfast, lunch and dinner) so you don’t have to worry about a thing.
+During the volunteering program, all project travel will be taken care of and we also provide daily meals (this includes breakfast, lunch and dinner).
 The food will be local Keralan cuisine so that you can enjoy an authentic taste of local dishes and enjoy an immersive culinary experience for the whole family.
 But if you prefer a Western menu, there are many restaurants and cafes in the area that you can try.